ROLES: UX Writer & Designer

 The heatmaps showed errors encountered on the splash, home screen, leaderboard and sharing screen.
-Taking this into account, on the splash and home screen, I made the areas around the buttons responsive too for the users.
+Considering this, on the splash and home screen, I made the areas around the buttons responsive for the users.

-On the leaderboard page, the heatmap suggested users wanted to see the user profile.
-I’ve thus decided to build a separate screen for it.
+On the leaderboard page, the heatmap suggested that the users wanted to see the user profile.
+I, then, decided to build a separate screen for it.

-Since the last screen ‘sharing to friends’ didn’t have an onward path, the users felt a dead end there.
-The app will have additional screens there to show sharing options and the user’s community.
+Since the last screen, ‘sharing to friends’, didn’t have an onward path, the users felt a dead-end.
+I then modified the app to have additional screens to show sharing options in the user community.

-Apart from these, overall the heatmaps concentrated on all the main buttons so all of them attracted attention.
+The heatmaps included all the main buttons – so all of them attracted attention.

 The kids’ responses were heartening!
 They liked Mr. Bubbles.

-One kid had concern of not having a social media account.
-Linking to Game Center or Google Play Games, though, is given as an alternative.
+One kid had a concern of not having a social media account….
+As explained earlier, as an alternative, kids can easily link to Game Center or Google Play Games.

-Kids love technology and games and they aren’t afraid to explore and discover new elements on a screen.
-I just needed to make sure that the interface looked and felt right for them.
+Kids love technology and they aren’t afraid to explore and discover new elements on a screen.
+I just needed to make sure that the interface felt right for them.

 🔻There is a legal aspect and privacy protection of kids that says we can’t ask for email and personal details of children under 13.
 So I gave the parents options to connect to Google Play Games and Game Center.

 🔻From my researches, I realized that the app needed to be as simple as possible.
-So I included all screens as an access point to all the features instead of having menus.
+I included all screens as an access point to all the features in place of menus.

-🔻I directed the sign-up, onboarding, and help processes at the parents too because they would be involved along with the kids.
+🔻I directed the sign-up, onboarding, and help processes at the parents too, as they would be involved with the kids.